Dec 20, 2016 - v1.3

 This manual describes how to get started with your CamDo Blink Time Lapse Controller for your GoPro HERO4 or HERO3+ Black/Silver camera.
 Blink is a low power, WiFi enabled GoPro time lapse and scheduler accessory that unlocks the full potential of the GoPro camera.
 Blink allows users to control when and how the camera will trigger based on a daily schedule, motion detection, or other custom made triggers.
 Configuration is handled through an easy-to-use web interface via a smartphone, tablet or laptop.
 Read our Quick Start Guide to get started and this more detailed User Manual for further details.
 You can also view helpful instructional videos in the “Support” section.

 Blink is equipped with an RGB LED which provides the user with a full range of feedback.
-Below is a list of each blink type and what they represent.
+Below is a list of each LED flash type and what they represent.

-During the firmware update, the LED will follow the blink pattern below
+During the firmware update, the LED will follow the pattern below

 Blink is controlled entirely through a WiFi interface.
 In order to connect to Blink follow these steps:

 Blink flashes the LED blue once every 5 seconds to indicate that WiFi is on and can be connected to.
 Once Blink is setup, WiFi can be turned off to conserve power.
 This is done by plugging in a Wired Remote and holding the button down for 3 seconds.
-The LED will blink cyan twice to indicate WiFi turned off.
-Holding down the Wired Remote for 5 more seconds will blink the LED cyan three times and turn WiFi back on.
+The LED will flash cyan twice to indicate WiFi turned off.
+Pressing the Wired Remote button down for another 3 seconds will flash the LED cyan three times and turn WiFi back on.

 NOTE: After 15 minutes, WiFi automatically turns off to conserve power.